openshift/enhancements/enhancements/builds/entitlements.md

 accessed via a subscription, I want an easy way to distribute subscription credentials that can be consumed by my user's builds.

+2. As a cluster admin with users who need to perform actions within their pods that require entitlements, I want an easy way to provide subscription credentials that those users can consume.

+3. As a cluster admin who runs a multitenant cluster, I want to be able to control which users/namespaces can have the entitlements injected and provide different entitlements to different namespaces.

 2. As a user who needs to build an image that includes subscription content, I want a simple way for my image build to have access to the subscription configuration/credentials.

+3. As a user who needs to perform activities within a pod that require entitlements, I want my pod to automatically include entitlements if the cluster has them available.

 #### New User Stories